 Why Kindness Is An Important, Perhaps The Most Important, Quality In A Loving Marriage

 It’s easy to be kind to your co-workers, friends and acquaintances.
-But after giving all day at work, you are tired and want to “let your hair down” at home.
+But after working all day, you are tired and want to “let your hair down” at home.
 You might even ask yourself, “After a long day at work, why is kindness important to my spouse?
 He knows I love him.”

-You may think, “I have to be kind to myself before being kind to my partner.”
-You do need to be kind to yourself, but I’d wonder if you can be kind to both of you.
+You may believe, “I have to be kind to myself before being kind to my partner.”
+You need to be kind to yourself, but I’d wonder if you can be kind to both of you.

-Marriage and relationships are about fairness and mutuality, so think about taking care of both of you.
+Marriage and relationships are about fairness and mutuality, so think about how you can take care of both of you.

 Kindness does not mean being weak, being used or being a dishrag.
 Kindness in a relationship means being generous, thoughtful, caring, compassionate and supportive to your partner.